-Behavior First Offense Second Offense Third Offense Fourth Offense Fifth Offense Level 1 Options for Options for Options for Options for Options for Non-compliance with interventions: interventions: interventions: interventions: interventions: Classroom Rules-as set forth Warning Write up sent Write up sent Write up sent Write up sent by each teacher the student (recorded) home and put in home and put in home and put in home and put in may have Verbal apology file file file file Refusal to Pursue Academic verbai apology Scripture Writing Parent Called TSAP TSAP Work or Repeated Non- Scripture Writing Completion of Work Verbal apology Scripture Writing Set up individual Revise individual Disruptive noises and Written apology Written apology discipline plan discipline plan behavior-noises and behavior signed by parent signed by parent Lunch - Sit by self Lunch - Sit by self the teacher has asked you to Lunch oit by oalf Lunch oit by oalf or in office for 3 days up to 2 weeks or in office for 1 or 2 weeks stop Lunch - sit by self or in office for 1 or Lunch - sit by self or in office for 2 or days up to 2 weeks 2 weeks Encroachment-actions that 2 days 3 days Recess - report to Recess- report to encroach on other's space, Dagge report to Dagge report to the office for 2 days up to 2 weeks for office for 1 or 2 weeks for all of making it impossible for them to perform their work Recess - report to the office for all or Recess - report to the office for all or all of recess recess To position manner part of recess part of recess Teasing-name calling, Community service insulting, gossip, mean or rude gestures, any other behaviors that degrade others as Image Bearers of God (Davies will be (Davies will as Dress Code Violations (Device will be (Device will be (Device will be (Device will be turned in to the (Device will no longer permitted on confiscated until confiscated until confiscated until office at the start of school campus Use of an Electronic Device the end of the day.) the parent can pick the parent can pick every school day) during school during classroom time. it up.) it up.) hours.)
+Behavior First Offense Second Offense Third Offense Fourth Offense Fifth Offense Level 1 Options for interventions: Options for interventions: Options for interventions: Options for interventions: Options for interventions: Non-compliance with Classroom Rules-as set forth by each teacher the student may have Warning (recorded) Write up sent home and put in file Write up sent home and put in file Write up sent home and put in file Write up sent home and put in file Refusal to Pursue Academic Work or Repeated Non- Verbal apology Scripture Writing Scripture Writing Parent Called TSAP TSAP Completion of Work Disruptive noises and Verbal apology Written apology Scripture Writing Written apology Set up individual discipline plan Revise individual discipline plan behavior-noises and behavior the teacher has asked you to stop signed by parent Lunch - sit by self signed by parent Lunch - sit by self Lunch - Sit by self or in office for 3 days up to 2 weeks Lunch - Sit by self or in office for 1 or 2 weeks Encroachment-actions that encroach on other's space, or in office for 1 or 2 days or in office for 2 or 3 days Recess - report to the office for 2 days Recess- report to office for 1 or 2 making it impossible for them to perform their work Recess - report to the office for all or part of recess Recess - report to the office for all or part of recess up to 2 weeks for all of recess weeks for all of recess Teasing-name calling, insulting, gossip, mean or rude gestures, any other behaviors that degrade others as Image Community service Bearers of God Dress Code Violations (Device will be (Device will be (Device will be (Device will be turned in to the (Device will no longer permitted on Use of an Electronic Device confiscated until the end of the day.) confiscated until the parent can pick confiscated until the parent can pick office at the start of every school day) school campus during school during classroom time. and on the day.) it up.) it up.) overy soliton day) hours.)